pallets/click/docs/options.rst

 -----------------

 The naming rules can be found in :ref:`parameter_names`.
-In short, you can refer the option **implicitly** by the longest dash-prefixed argument:
+In short, you can refer the option **implicitly** by the dash-prefixed hierarchy.
+Where two dashes comes before a single dash:

 .. click:example::